loading spinner

 As Dr. Robert Waldinger from Harvard's longevity study puts it: "Personal connection creates mental and emotional stimulation, which are automatic mood boosters, while isolation is a mood buster."

 The same Harvard study found that people with strong social connections were 50% more likely to live longer and had significantly lower rates of depression and cognitive decline.
-Additionally, research shows that performing acts of kindness releases oxytocin and activates the same reward centers in your brain as receiving kindness.
+Research also shows that performing acts of kindness releases oxytocin and activates the same reward centers in your brain as receiving kindness.

 Why It Works: Human brains are wired for connection and generosity.
-When you spend quality time with people you care about and actively look for ways to help or show kindness, your body releases oxytocin - the "feel good" hormone that reduces stress and boosts your mood.
-Even brief but meaningful connections trigger this response.
+When you spend quality time with people you care about and actively look for ways to help or show kindness, your body releases oxytocin, the "feel good" hormone that reduces stress and boosts your mood.

 To stick with this habit:

-Make it Easy: Ask meaningful questions beyond "How are you?" and share something you're excited about.
-Be a good listener.
-Focus on quality over quantity - even a five-minute genuine connection can strengthen a relationship.
+• Make it Easy: Ask meaningful questions beyond "How are you?" and share something you're excited about.
+Focus on quality over quantity.
+Even a five-minute genuine connection can strengthen a relationship.

-Make it Fun/Rewarding: Start a weekly ritual like Sunday family calls or walking meetups with friends.
+• Make it Fun/Rewarding: Start a weekly ritual like Sunday family calls or walking meetups with friends.
 Put your phone away during these interactions to ensure full presence.
-Share something you're excited about or grateful for.
-Use technology to your advantage by setting reminders for birthdays, anniversaries, and other significant dates, making it easier to stay consistently engaged in your relationships.

 Read More: How to Heal from a Toxic Relationship